Hthomas5

 This calculation shows the difference in the mean (average) bonus pay paid to men and women.
 This gives the mean (average) gender pay gap in bonus pay as a percentage of men’s pay.

-Westons has a 21% mean (average) gender pay gap using bonus pay.
+Mean gender pay gap using bonus pay

 Calculation 6: median gender pay gap for bonus pay